lightbend/config/README.md

  - "myapp.d directory": allow parsing a directory.
 All `.json`, `.properties` and `.conf` files should be loaded in a deterministic order based on their filename.
+   If you include a file and it turns out to be a directory then it would be processed in this way.
- - some way to merge array and object types.
-One approach could
+ - some way to merge array types.
+One approach could be:
-   be: `searchPath=${searchPath} ["/usr/local/foo"]`, which
+   `searchPath=${searchPath} ["/usr/local/foo"]`, which involves
-   involves two features: 1) substitutions referring to the key being assigned would have to look at that key's value later in the merge stack (rather than complaining about circularity); 2) objects and arrays would have to be merged if a series of them appear after a key, similar to how strings are concatenated already.
+   two features: 1) substitutions referring to the key being assigned would have to look at that key's value later in the merge stack (rather than complaining about circularity); 2) arrays would have to be merged if a series of them appear after a key, similar to how strings are concatenated already.
 A simpler but much more limited approach would add `+=` as an alternative to `:`/`=`, where `+=` would append an array value to the array's previous value.
-   (Note that regular `=` already merges object values, to avoid object merge you have to first set the object to a non-object such as null, then set a new object.)
+(Note that regular `=` already merges object values, to avoid object merge you have to first set the object to a non-object such as null, then set a new object.
+For consistency, if there's "array concatenation" within one value, maybe objects should also be able to merge within one value.)
  - "delete": allow deleting a field, which is slightly different from setting it to null (deletion allows fallback to values in the environment, for example).
 This could be done using the same syntax as `include`, potentially.
 It is not a backward-compatible change though.
+Also, not sure it's useful.
  - substitutions with fallbacks; this could be something like `${foo.bar,baz,null}` where it would look up `foo.bar`, then `baz`, then finally fall back to null.
 One question is whether entire nested objects would be allowed as fallbacks.
-This feature may not really be needed because you can just list the key multiple times instead: `a=null,a=${?baz},a=${?foo.bar}`
+This feature may not really be needed because you can just list the key multiple times instead: `a=null,a=${?baz},a=${?foo.bar}` So this may not be useful enough.

 ## Rationale